proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/01_The_Bitcoin_Standard_Workbook.md

 4. **Practical Arguments**: Equips Bitcoin advocates with rigorous economic reasoning to counter mainstream Keynesian narratives
 5. **Via Negativa Application**: Shows how Bitcoin succeeds by removing the ability to inflate supply, rather than adding features—a perfect example of power through constraint

-### Connection to Nobody•Will•Pay Philosophy

-The Bitcoin Standard embodies the Via Negativa principle at every level:
-- **Monetary Policy**: Power comes from what Bitcoin CANNOT do (inflate supply) rather than what it can do
-- **Network Design**: Security emerges from removing trusted third parties, not adding them
-- **Individual Sovereignty**: Freedom comes from removing government control over money, not reforming it
-- **Time Preference**: Prosperity comes from deferring gratification (what you don't consume now) rather than consumption
-- **Economic Growth**: Capital accumulation happens through savings (not spending), investment in production (not consumption)

 ---